 - For procedures that require catheter insertion, such as cardiac catheterization or catheter placement into another body part, a needle may be put into the groin, elbow, or other site.

-- A special X-ray scanner will be used to produce the fluoroscopic images of the body structure being examined or treated.
+- A special X-ray machine will be used to make the fluoroscopic images of the body structure being looked at or treated.

-- In the case of arthrography (visualization of a joint), any fluid in the joint may be aspirated (removed with a needle and syringe) before the contrast dye is injected.
-After the contrast is injected, you may be asked to move the joint for a few minutes in order to spread the contrast throughout the joint.
+- If the healthcare provider is looking at the joint (arthrography), they may remove (aspirate) any fluid in the joint with a needle and syringe before injecting the contrast dye.
+After the contrast is injected, you may be asked to move the joint for a few minutes to spread the contrast throughout the joint.

-- The type of procedure being done and the body part being examined and/or treated will determine the length of the procedure.
+- The type of procedure being done and the body part being examined or treated will determine the length of the procedure.

-While fluoroscopy itself is not painful, the particular procedure being done may be painful, such as the injection into a joint or accessing of an artery or vein for angiography.
-In these cases, the radiologist will take all comfort measures possible, which could include local anesthesia (numbing medicines), conscious sedation (medicines to make you sleepy), or general anesthesia (medicines to put you into a deep sleep and not feel pain), depending on the particular procedure.
+Fluoroscopy itself is not painful.
+But the particular procedure being done may be painful, such as the injection into a joint or accessing of an artery or vein for angiography.
+In these cases, the radiologist will take all comfort measures possible.
+Depending on the procedure, that may include local anesthesia (numbing medicines), conscious sedation (medicines to make you sleepy), or general anesthesia (medicines to put you into a deep sleep and not feel pain).

 What happens after fluoroscopy?